m0rphism/bsti/README.md

 Implementation of a typechecker and interpreter for the language from the paper *Borrowing from Session Types*.

+The implementation supports all features mentioned in the paper and additionally supports the following features:
+- unrestricted base types `String`, `Int`, and `Bool` with the usual operations;
+- unrestricted function types;
+- recursive function definitions and recursive session types;
+- irrefutable pattern matching in let expressions for products;
+- a function that prints to stdout.

+Note that the `spawn` expression differs from the paper in that it is call-by-need, and hence does not require you to wrap its subexpression in a lambda, e.g. instead of `spawn (λ(). e)` you can directly write `spawn e`.

 ## Dependencies

 - Rust ([Installation Tutorial](https://www.rust-lang.org/tools/install))